fxpio/runr/README.md

 ## Deploy the Progressive Web Application

-This PWA is deployed on the Github Pages services, and the API proxy is deplaoyed on the AWS API Gateway.
+This PWA is deployed on the Github Pages services, and the API proxy is deployed on the AWS API Gateway.

+Because the API of Njuko use the usecure protocol `HTTP`, a secured API proxy must be created to call the API in the Progressive Web Application (read the [Why HTTPS Matters](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/why-https) page).

+> **Note:**
+>
+> When the APIs of Njuko will available directly in HTTPS, the API proxy will no longer be needed.

 ### 1. Deploy the API Proxy